Last Updated on November 30, 2023

 How Do Life Insurance Companies View Diabetic Retinopathy?

-Having a history of diabetic retinopathy will require a little more information to be gathered, before you could know your life insurance options, and possible rates.
+Having a history of diabetic retinopathy will require a little more information to be gathered, before you could know your life insurance with diabetic retinopathy options, and possible rates.
 Best case scenario is that companies don’t ‘view’ you as a higher risk, and you will not pay ‘higher’ life insurance premiums.
 Worst case scenario you may pay more for life insurance, or possibly declined for coverage altogether.